 Accepting any amount of money from your customer will invalidate your lien!
 Once you accept any money towards from your customer, the lien sale is cancelled.

 7. What happens after the lien sale?

 Once the vehicle has been sold, contact us with the Buyer’s name, address and sale price.
-We will be able to print the Abandoned Bill of Sale, those who are setup with the State as a Non – Dealer Designated Agent and we have a Power of Attorney on file for you, we will prepare a Title Application for your buyer.
+We will be able to print the Abandoned Bill of Sale, those who are setup with the State as a Non – Dealer Designated Agent will prepare a Title Application for the buyer.
 You and your buyer will sign the Abandoned Bill of Sale and Title Application then your buyer will take the Bill of Sale and Title Application to their local tag issuing office to purchase a tag.
 The State of Alabama will mail a title to the address on the Title Application to your buyer.

 Non – Designated Agent Sellers: Once your Abandoned Vehicle has been sold, call us with your Buyer’s name, address and sale price.
 We will print your buyer the Abandoned Vehicle Bill of Sale.
 Your Buyer will then need to post a Surety Bond to be able to apply for a title.